pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/24_Translate your React app with react-i18next.md

 import i18n from 'i18next';
 import { initReactI18next } from 'react-i18next';

-// Translations
 const resources = {
   en: {
     translation: {
-      'welcome.title': 'Welcome to React and react-i18next',
+      'welcome.title': 'Welcome to React',
     },
   },
+  nl: { // Adding Dutch translations
+    translation: {
+      'welcome.title': 'Welkom bij React',
+    },
+  },
 };

-i18n
-  .use(initReactI18next) // passes i18n down to react-i18next
-  .init({
+i18n.use(initReactI18next).init({
   resources,
-    lng: 'en',
+  lng: 'en', // Default language can be 'en' for English or 'nl' for Dutch
+  fallbackLng: 'en', // Specifies default language to use if the current language doesn't have the translation
-    keySeparator: false, // we do not use keys in form messages.welcome
+  keySeparator: false, // Using simple translation keys
   interpolation: {
-      escapeValue: false, // react already safes from xss },
+    escapeValue: false, // Not needed for React as it escapes by default },
 });

 export default i18n;
 ```